Chemical Reaction Networks in a Laplacian Framework: Introduction

 \section{Introduction}

 \end{centering} CRN's form a compelling area of study with many connections to other areas of mathematics.
 For example, recently, a wonderful introduction appeared highlighting the connection with algebraic geometry \cite{dickenstein_2021}.
-In this paper, we review the basic theory of Chemical Reaction Networks (CRN's) using the recently developed formalism of directed graph Laplacians \cite{chebotarev2002, caugh, mirzaev_2013, kummel, lyons}.
-This allows us to predict certain dynamical properties of a chemical reaction from the graph theoretical properties of a certain directed graph, called a Chemical Reaction Network (CRN).
-Using this formalism, we give a new derivation of all the classical results of the zero deficiency theory with much less effort, and in some cases obtaining slightly stronger versions.
-Since one of our other aims is to make the material accessible to mathematicians with no knowledge of chemistry, we have taken pains to substitute all chemical terms by mathematical language.
+In this paper, we review the basic theory of Chemical Reaction Networks (CRN's) employing the recently developed formalism of directed graph Laplacians \cite{chebotarev2002, caugh, mirzaev_2013, kummel, lyons}.
+In the literature since the 1970's \cite{horn_1972, horn_jackson_1972, feinberg_1972}, this analysis has been based (for a variety of reasons) on the understanding of a different linear operator that, however, contains less information.
+The change to a Laplacian formulation allows us to give a more concise derivation of all the classical results of the zero deficiency theory with much less effort.
+Equally important is the fact that the Laplacian formulation gives stronger results, as we explain below.
+With this paper, we wish to make the material accessible to a mathematical audience.
+Thus we restrict our vocabulary to terms current in mathematics or at least mathematical graph theory.

+Here is an overview of what we aim to achieve in this work.
+A chemical reaction network (or CRT) consists of a (often very large) collection of first order polynomial differential equations.
+First we formulate the \emph{Laplacian} version of the zero deficiency condition (Definition \ref{def:Ldeficiency}) which essentially eliminates `unobserved' chemical reactions.
+We assume this condition for the rest of the paper.
+We then prove the zero \emph{Laplacian} deficiency theorem (Theorem \ref{thm:0deficiency}), which says that there exists a strictly positive equilibrium if and only if the associated directed graph is componentwise strongly connected (or CSC, see Definition \ref{def:connected}).
+Subsequently, we will prove that for every choice of certain constants of the motion (Definition \ref{def:affinespace}), there is exactly one equilibrium (Theorem \ref{thm:EandU}) and furthermore that this equilibrium is locally asymptotically stable (Theorem \ref{thm:convergence}).

+As mentioned, the Laplacian framework allows us not only to give more concise proofs but also leads to stronger results.
+We now describe the new aspects of this work.
+The Laplacian zero deficiency theorem is strictly stronger than its classical counterpart (Proposition \ref{prop:USimpliesTHEM2}) and in Section \ref{chap:Comparison1} we give a significant example of that.
+Using the Laplacian theory, we can in fact show that the existence of a positive equilibrium in any zero deficiency system is equivalent to the existence of an orbit in a compact subset of the open positive orthant (Theorem \ref{thm:0deficiencybdd}).
+For general zero deficiency systems, we derive simple equations that determine the locus of any equilibrium (Theorem \ref{thm:0deficiencyeqn}).
+We give examples of this in Section \ref{chap:examples}.
+Finally, in some cases, the Laplacian method detects more constants of the motion than the traditional one (Proposition \ref{prop:USimpliesTHEM1} and the remarks that follow it).